kreier/llama.cpp-jetson/README.md

 ## Procedure

-To ensure this gist keeps working in the future, while newer versions of llama.cpp are released, we will check out a specific version (b5050) known to be working.
-To try a more recent version remove the steps `git checkout 23106f9` and `git checkout -b llamaJetsonNanoCUDA` in the following instructions:
+Newer versions of llama.cpp are constantly relased.
+We will check out a specific version (b5050 from April 2025) known to be working to ensure this repository keeps working in the future.
+If you want to try a more recent version remove the steps `git checkout 23106f9` and `git checkout -b llamaJetsonNanoCUDA` in the following instructions:

 ### 1. Clone repository